SohamMazumder/Federated_Segmentation/README.md

 # Federated Segmentation

-This repo contains code for Federated Segmentation.
+This repo contains code for the proposed Federated Segmentation with Loss Balancing algorithm to segment 33 classes in whole-brain MRI volumes.

 ## Run